j-mendez/with-cookie/README.md

 ## with-cookie

-A package that auto bind properties to cookies for persistance and easy manipulation.
+A package that auto binds object or class properties to cookies for persistance and easy manipulation.
 Great for dynamic SSR pages.
+So simple you do not even have to think about it.
 Tiny only 2kb total.

 ## Installation Instructions